jumpinjackie/forge-e33-mod/design/GREEN.md

 Whenever a creature you control becomes tapped, you may put a quest counter on this Enchantment.
 As long as there are two or more counters on this enchantment.
 Creatures you control have reach.
 As long as there are four or more counters on this enchantment.
 You may play an additional land on each of your turns.
+---
+I've been trying to overcome this gestral's challenge for months now but it seems even more of a challenge than defeating the Paintress.
+I guess I'll never see the Gestral's grand prize.
+That's my only regret in life.
+- Laure, Expedition 37
 ```

 [card implementation](../custom/cards/g/gestral_climbing_challenge.txt)